He is a natural born hunter!

 Origin of the Saluki Dog Breed.

-It should come as no surprise that there are folks who firmly believe that these dogs hail from China.
-This belief is mainly due to the fact that there are many references in history books to the Xuande Emperor and his fast, speedy hounds, very much like the Salukis of today.
+Like many “ancient” dogs breed, particularly those as special as the Saluki, there are usually several competing theories about where they originated.
+This is why it should come as no surprise that some folks firmly believe that these dogs hail from China.
+This belief is mainly because there are many historical references to the Xuande Emperor and his fast, speedy hounds, much like the Salukis of today.

 And while…